-The best time to view Tennessee’s waterfalls is during the spring when snow melt and spring rain showers produce picturesque cascades.
+The best time to view Tennessee’s waterfalls is during the spring when snowmelt and spring rain showers produce picturesque cascades.
 Every spring, Tennessee State Parks and Natural Areas offer guided tours of many of our waterfalls.
 Self-guided tours are also a popular option.
 Please speak with a Park Ranger to learn more about Tennessee State Parks and Natural Areas waterfall adventures and remember, trails and rocks near waterfalls are often slippery, so wear sturdy shoes and safety first.
 Keep in mind the weather when planning your waterfall adventure.
-Sudden heavy rainfalls can result in flash floods, and streams can become very dangerous.
+Sudden heavy rainfall can result in flash floods, and streams can become very dangerous.
 While some waterfalls are off trail and not easily accessible, many spectacular waterfalls have easy access points and or overlooks.

 Burgess Falls State Park

 This park has some closures.
 Please visit our Burgess Falls page for details.

 The 1.5-mile round-trip River Trail/Service Road Loop is a moderately strenuous hike taking visitors past four waterfalls on the Falling Water River.
 The waterfalls are 20' cascades, 30' upper falls, 80' middle falls, and 136' lower falls in height.
 Most people prefer to hike back to the parking lot along the service road.
 The 1-mile Ridge Top Trail is very scenic with views down the main canyon of the Falling Water River.
 Please note that the trail from the main overlook to the bottom of the main falls is very strenuous.
 All trails are foot trails.

 Burgess Falls 136’